 - I. Collate all media and production reports (camera, sound, and continuity) and deliver to post-production. - II.
 Wrap out all locations, but you're not done yet.
-You must also secure at least one authorized location agent's signature to release you from any further liability at the location or soundstage; all locations must be left in pristine condition, with photo evidence as proof. - III.
+You must also secure at least one authorized location agent's signature to release you from any further liability at the location or soundstage; all locations must be left in pristine condition, with photo evidence as proof.

+- III.
 Return all equipment and rented items - IV.
 Scan and upload all releases and paperwork to a central shared and accessible drive - V. Catalog and store props, wardrobe, and key set dressing items for use in possible reshoots - VI.
 Log all accounting in a central database - VII.
 Consult with postproduction team to create postproduction schedule - VIII.
-Director and/or 1st AD completed overnight production report.
-It is MANDATORY that it is sent to the PM and Taylor Potter the same night as wrap.
+Director and/or 1st AD complete overnight incident report if a serious incident such as injury or severe damage to a location or piece of equipment.
+It is MANDATORY for all MFA students that it is sent to the PC and the Program Director the same night as the incident.